Do you currently have a blog or website with WordPress.com and are ready to take it to the next level?

 MYTH #1 – Hosting is expensive.

 NOPE!
-The hosting provider I use has plans starting at just $3.95/month.
+The hosting provider I use has plans starting at just $6.99/month (and there are other cheaper hosting providers out there).
 Keep reading to find out more about hosting.

 MYTH #2 – You have to know coding to use WordPress.org.